 Recipe #2: A mixture of two parts coconut oil, one part glycerin, and one part aloe vera gel.

 The mixture never really mixed very well.
 In spite of high summer temperatures we had to shake it and stir it vigorously every time we used it, and it would separate again almost immediately.

-At right: The ingredients for recipe #2.
+Below: The ingredients for recipe #2.

 For our test we used three different horses.
 We put straight coconut oil on the front hooves on their left sides, and the mixture on the front hooves on their right sides.
 As a sort of experimental control, we did not put anything, homemade or store bought, on the hind hooves.

-Using a 1 inch wide paint brush we applied a light coat of the conditioners to the outside of the hoof wall and the coronary band, going up approximately 1/2 inch into the hairline.
+Using a 1-inch wide paint brush we applied a light coat of the conditioners to the outside of the hoof wall and the coronary band, going up approximately 1/2 inch into the hairline.
 We also applied a light coat of the conditioners to the bulbs of the heel, frog, and sole.

 We kept the horses out of the pasture for at least 30 minutes after applying the hoof conditioners so that they wouldn't immediately be rubbed off by the grass.